kvietmeier/Terraform/gcp/CoreInfra/README.md

 ### Core GCP Infrastructutre Folders

 This is fully functional production code to maintain core services and VMs.
+They could be combined to fully configure a Project.

 * Infrastructure created/maintained